Sandeep566142/Betterzila-Changumangu-Solutions-LLP-/README.md

-developed code for classifyingbreviews and positive and negative
+developed code for classifying reviews and positive and negative